 Sade wrote Justine in prison.
 He wrote it in two days in 1791 (just before the French Revolution).
 He was roughly fifty years old.

-In TWO DAYS this fifty year old little devil man managed to write over a hundred pages about Justine, a TWELVE-YEAR OLD CHILD character who goes by the name Therese, an orphan who was dispensed from a nunnery after her father died and decides, based on her relentless virtuosity to separate from her sister, Juliet (heroine of another one of Sade’s very scary sex novels) ever since Juliet asserts that the two of them need to participate in crime to save themselves.
+In two days this fifty year old little devil man managed to write over a hundred pages about Justine, a twelve-year-old character who goes by the name Therese, an orphan who was dispensed from a nunnery after her father died and decides, based on her relentless virtuosity to separate from her sister, Juliet (heroine of another one of Sade’s very scary sex novels) ever since Juliet asserts that the two of them need to participate in crime to save themselves.

 The pursuit of criminal survival or vice, as Sade continuously refers to it, is prioritized for just about every character in this book other than Justine.
 Justine travels around like an idiot until she’s twenty-six clinging to her “virtue” while she is repeatedly manipulated into various rape scenarios all the while wondering why no one is as nice as they seem.